etalab/geohisto/exports/communes/README.md

 # History of towns

-**The `towns.csv` file contains mainly links between previous and current towns and their INSEE codes.**
+**The `communes.csv` file contains mainly links between previous and current towns and their INSEE codes.**

 Beware that the same INSEE code is recycled when towns are renamed and (sometimes!) merged.